DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * One to the south, which leads to [[#T3g.
 Manor Cellar]]
 * One to the southwest, which leads to [[#T3f.
 Marina’s Monument]].
 (A faint golden glow emanates from this passage.)
 ## T3f.
 Marina’s Monument
-This area is largely as described in <span class="citation">U5.
-Marina’s Monument (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U5MarinasMonument">U5.
+Marina’s Monument</a> (p.
 164)</span>.
 However, modify this area’s description as follows:

 <div class="description">
 <p>Hidden by the fog and elevated a few feet above the surrounding marsh is a raised plot of land, barely ten feet on a side, enclosed by a disintegrating iron fence.
 In the center of the plot is a stone monument.</p>